SummaryRead the full fact sheet

 - Occasionally review bedtime routines to make sure you’re keeping up with your child’s growing maturity.

-Night-time crying and older children
+Night-time crying in toddlers and preschoolers

 Babies and learned sleep behaviour